Dismiss Modal

 Hematology

-This test measures the level of lipoprotein (a) in your blood.
-A high level of this cholesterol may mean you have heart disease or another cholesterol-related condition.
+This test measures the amount of magnesium in your blood.
+Too little or too much of this mineral can mean you have certain health problems.

 Read article